tweettypography/heroku-buildpack-webpack/README.md

 ## Usage

-The `bin/compile` script run webpack with the default configuration file (`webpack.config.js` in your main directory).
+The `bin/compile` script run webpack with a specially named configuration file (`webpack.heroku.config.js` in your main directory).
 To use the buildpack:

 1. Use the [multi buildpack](https://github.com/ddollar/heroku-buildpack-multi):